Tropical resort pool with lounge chairs overlooking the sea

 How do I get to Koh Samui from Bangkok?

-The quickest route from Bangkok is by flight.
-Bangkok Airways operates multiple daily flights from Bangkok's Suvarnabhumi (BKK) and Don Mueang (DMK) airports to Koh Samui Airport (USM), with the flight taking around 1 hour 20 minutes.
-An alternative is the overnight train or bus from Bangkok to Surat Thani, followed by a ferry to Koh Samui — this route takes 12-14 hours in total but is significantly cheaper.
+The quickest way from Bangkok to Koh Samui is to fly: Bangkok Airways runs several daily flights from Suvarnabhumi (BKK) and Don Mueang (DMK) to Koh Samui Airport (USM) in about 1 hour 20 minutes, with one-way fares from around $70–150.
+The cheapest route is the overnight train or VIP bus from Bangkok to Surat Thani, then a combined bus-and-ferry ticket to the island — about 12–14 hours total for roughly $25–45.
+Lomprayah and other operators sell through-tickets from Khao San Road from about $25–40.

 What are the main beaches in Koh Samui?